gnachman/iterm2-website/source/_includes/documentation-highlights.md

 #### Focus Follows Mouse
-This option is off by default, but can be enabled under Preferences > General > Focus follows mouse.
+This option is off by default, but can be enabled under Preferences > Pointer > Focus follows mouse.
 It only affects iTerm2 windows.
 #### Middle Button Paste
 If you have a three-button mouse, by default the middle button performs "paste".
 #### Smart Cursor Color